 Now go and enjoy your vacation!
 Get some rest by preparing everything before leaving office.
-Schedule your emails with the Send Later feature in case there is some important communication that needs to be taken care of while you are away.
+You could also download Mailbutler and schedule your emails with the Send Later feature in case there’s any important communication that needs to be taken care of while you are away.

 4 min read